 Lead-acid batteries will self-discharge when not in use.
 The rate of self-discharge increases as ambient temperature rises.
 As a precaution, stored batteries should be recharged every 3 months until put into service to avoid over-discharge, sulfation and possible freezing in cold temperatures.

-Once the electrolyte level is correct ensure that the batteries are fully charged.
+Once the electrolyte level is correct to ensure that the batteries are fully charged.
 Ensure that the battery tops are clean and dry.

-If the batteries become discharged, the electrolyte can freeze when stored below +20° F (70° C).
-Below shows temperatures at which electrolyte, in various states of charge, starts to freeze.
+Temperatures at which electrolyte, in various states of charge, starts to freeze.

 (cor. to 80° F/26° C)